 1. Choose the assessment group

 This is determined in the user group security settings, for subject administrators can see across school levels.

 2. Check on the progress

 Just above the course selection users can see the completion status in grading.
 This allows administrators to signal potential problems, and also allows teachers to program workload.

 The reporting terms are set by the term configuration screen, and they appear here if they are labelled as is exam.
 Select the term for which you wish to complete.

 Note the status, Completed means there is an entry in the mandatory fields.
-If no assessment criteria has been selected as mandatory then just click on a cell to complete the student assessment.
-Not completed means an assessment is missing, the Teacher must check and complete.
-Reviewed means that the report card has been reviewed, and contribution is locked.
-To unlock this, then the student needs to saved as draft from the review section.
+If no assessment criteria have been selected as mandatory then just click on a cell to complete the student assessment.
+Not completed means an assessment is missing, the Teacher must check and complete it.
+Reviewed means that the report card has been reviewed, and the contribution is locked.
+To unlock this, then the student needs to save it as a draft from the review section.